osmlab/atlas-checks/docs/checks/longNameCheck.md

 # Long Name Check

 This check flags features with names longer than a configurable length.
-It's expected use is to detect descriptions in name tags or name tags containing multiple names.
+Its expected use is to detect descriptions in name tags or name tags containing multiple names.

 Multiple localized and non-localized tags are checked.
 The list of tags can be found [here](https://github.com/osmlab/atlas/blob/dev/src/main/java/org/openstreetmap/atlas/tags/names/NameFinder.java#L39).